harininarasimhan13/harry1331/README.md

-- 👋 Hi, I’m @harry1331
+- Hi, I’m @harry1331
-- 👀 I’m interested in ... data science, bioinformatics, machine learning
+- I’m interested in data science, bioinformatics, machine learning
-- 🌱 I’m currently learning ... bioinformatics
+- I’m currently learning bioinformatics
-- 💞️ I’m looking to collaborate on ... cool data science and machine learning projects
+- I’m looking to collaborate on cool data science and machine learning projects
-- 📫 How to reach me ...

 <!---
 harry1331/harry1331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.